Decisions Component

 The following input types are available for your selection:

-• Exact: With this input type, your logic component watches for an exact value.
-Use this when you have a finite number of responses.
-Typical components used with this input type include Radio Buttons, Dropdowns, or a Text Field recording Social Security numbers.
+Exact: With this input type, your logic component watches for an exact value.
+Use this option when you have a finite number of responses.
+Typical components used with this input type include Radio Buttons, Dropdowns, or Text Field components.

-• Range: Used where the input includes a range of numeric values (such as 1 to 15 or 3% to 40%).
+Range: Used when the input includes a range of numeric values, like 1 to 15 or 3% to 40%.
 Typical examples include ages, coverage amounts, and so on.

-• Contains: Used where the name contains a phrase.
-This input type works well on strings.
+Contains: Used when the value contains a phrase and is ideal for strings.
 An example is a button click that carries dynamic prefixes or suffixes.

 Required